lasp/fp32-fsw-xmera/README.md

 This repository contains a `.clang-tidy` file which can be used within an IDE and is also used in the continuous integration checks.
 It is also recommended to configure the MISRA checks in your IDE.
 Below is a list of excluded MISRA rules.
+- MISRA 5.10.1: A macro identifier shall additionally only be formed using characters in the ranges [A-Z], [0-9] and _
-MISRA 7-3-1: The global namespace shall only contain main, namespace declarations and extern "C" declarations MISRA 6.0.3: The only declarations in the global namespace should be main, namespace declarations and extern "C" declarations
+- MISRA 6.0.3: The only declarations in the global namespace should be main, namespace declarations and extern "C" declarations
+- MISRA 7-3-1: The global namespace shall only contain main, namespace declarations and extern "C" declarations